University Of Phoenix Reaches $191 Million Settlement With FTC, Including Debt Relief

 The remaining $50 million in the settlement will be paid in cash, which the FTC says "will be used for consumer redress."

-The University of Phoenix successfully targeted minorities, military veterans, servicemembers and their spouses for enrollment, the FTC says, calling the University of Phoenix "the largest recipient of Post-9/11 GI Bill benefits since the program's inception."
+The University of Phoenix successfully targeted minorities, military veterans, service members and their spouses for enrollment, the FTC says, calling the University of Phoenix "the largest recipient of Post-9/11 GI Bill benefits since the program's inception."

-"The University of Phoenix once claimed nearly half a million students," NPR Education Correspondent Anya Kamenetz reports, "but enrollment has fallen sharply in the last decade amid several investigations, lawsuits and controversies."
+"The University of Phoenix once claimed nearly half a million students," NPR education correspondent Anya Kamenetz reports, "but enrollment has fallen sharply in the last decade amid several investigations, lawsuits and controversies."

 The University of Phoenix says it enrolled nearly 100,000 students in 2018.